Mario Barcia

-Mario Alberto Barcia (born 5 November 1989) is an Argentine footballer who currently plays for National Premier Leagues Victoria club Oakleigh Cannons as a midfielder.
+Mario Alberto Barcia (born 5 November 1989) is an Argentine footballer who plays for National Premier Leagues Victoria club South Melbourne FC as a midfielder.

 Career

 On 25 January 2019, Barcia signed for Liga 1 club Semen Padang.
 On 21 June 2019, Barcia made his professional debut as a substitute in a 2–1 loss against Badak Lampung.

 On 10 October 2019, Barcia returned to Team Wellington.

 In 2021, Barcia signed to plays for National Premier Leagues Victoria club Avondale FC.